December 2, 2017

 9. Race Weekend: Riders will be allowed to practice on the motocross track and portion of the trail only on the Saturday before the race at Acadiana Racings normal practice fee.
 Unless you have land-owner permission stay off of courses that are staged on private land before and after race weekend.
 During the event spectators are encouraged to spread out & watch the race but must stay off the course at all times.

-10. He/she must ride 5 of the events to qualify for year-end awards, working a race does not count toward your five events.
+10. He/she must ride 50% of the events to qualify for year-end awards, working a race does not count toward your 50%.

 11. Year-end ties will be first broken by if you worked a race.
 If both/all riders have worked a race ties will be broken by whichever rider has the highest quantity of 1st place finishes, then 2nd’s, and so on.
 If there is still a tie the rider who finished better at the last round will win the year-end award.